The Heirloom Seed Project

 Unlike hybrid plants, gardeners can save seeds from heirloom varieties with the assurance that the fruit from each new generation of plants will bear fruit that is similar to the fruit from the past seasons.

 The Heirloom Seed Project offers hands-on workshops during the winter for gardeners of all levels.
-Please visit our Adult Learning page for more information.
+Please visit our Winter Learning page for more information.

 For descriptions of our heirloom varieties please CLICK HERE.
 You may order by phone (717-569-0401) ext.
 204, fax (717-560-2147) or fill out the form below.
 We accept Visa and Mastercard.